arnau/seachess/corpus/notes/cookie_monsters.md

 ## Analysis

 Armed with this we can get on with the analysis of casual browsing littering.
-This analysis is just testing the waters for a session that lasted a few hours.
-I plan to collect snapshots at regular intervals to do a more meaningful analysis in a few months.
+This analysis is minimal given that I used data stored after a couple of hours of casual browsing.
+I plan to collect snapshots at regular intervals so I can do a more meaningful analysis in a few months time.

 To ensure I don't mess up my Firefox profile, let's copy of the relevant SQLite files into a `temp/` directory, flattening the structure of local storage a bit.